 If you don’t know enough about how to do it, then who can manage your social media marketing for you?
-Once you have identified and understood these factors, you can get to the crucial management side of who will manage your businesses social media.
+Once you have identified and understood these factors, you can get to the crucial management side of who will manage your business’s social media.

 4. Outsourcing your business social media management.
 Identifying the right Social media agency.

 Digital marketing agencies who ‘specialise in social media’ are everywhere.
-As with most industries some are good and some are bad.
-Experience and speaking to many small business owners tells us that the good ones (and there are many), will often charge prices according to their calibre and expertise.
+As with most industries, some are good and some are bad.
+Experience and speaking to many small business owners tells us that the good ones (and there are many) will often charge prices according to their calibre and expertise.
 They are often too expensive for small businesses to take on.

 At the other end of the scale so to speak, are the ones who for a particular fee each month will ‘post this and post that’ each week and update you on progress.
 This is where you need to be extremely careful.
-Any form of social media management involves a certain level of understanding, research and strategy on how your particular business and industry.
+Any form of social media management involves a certain level of understanding, research and strategy on your particular business and industry.
 Has your chosen social media agency done this correctly?

-A huge emphasis quite rightly, has to be on content and writing articles on your business and industry and what service or product you are putting out.
+A huge emphasis, quite rightly, has to be on content and writing articles on your business and industry and the service or product you are putting out.
 When a social media agency tells you that they will post and engage, you must ask them how and what they will be putting out there, how will they engage positively to show you in a good light, how long do they take to understand your business, how much time do they spend on your account?